Bounded dissipation law and profiles of turbulent velocity moments in wall flows: Comparison with experiments

-Moving on to the pipe flow Figs.~\ref{fig:u2p:Pipe}a-d compare the profiles of $\langle u^{+2p}\rangle^{1/p}$ for $q=1,2,3,5$ with data measured by Hultmark \emph{et al.} \cite{Hultmark2013} in the Princeton Superpipe. {Taking data at $Re_\tau=20,300$ as the example, the logarithmic fit is obtained in the range $0.02<y^\ast<0.3$, which corresponds to the $400<y^+<0.3Re_\tau$.
-For that range, we obtain $(A_q, B_q)$ as $(1.25, 1.71)$, $(1.98, 2.78)$, $(2.6, 4.20)$, $(3.7, 7.22)$ for $q=1,2,3,5$, respectively.} Again, they appear somewhat like tangents to the data profiles.
-In comparison, the bounded {form} agrees closely with data in the whole range $y^\ast>0.02$, with the best fits of $(\alpha_q, \beta_q)$ given by $(10.2, 9.8)$, $(16, 15)$, $(21, 19)$, $(31, 26.8)$ for increasing $q$. {Note that the same constants produce good data collapse for all other $Re_\tau$ profiles.} To explain, this collapse is the basis for our outer expansion mentioned in the ``Theoretical considerations" section.
-It is clear in Fig.~2 that the bounded {form} extends almost to the center of pipe, much farther than the log-form ending at $y^\ast=0.3$.
-Also, towards the wall, the bounded form characterizes larger segments of the data profiles.
+Moving on to the pipe flow, Figs.~\ref{fig:u2p:Pipe}a-d compare the profiles of $\langle u^{+2p}\rangle^{1/p}$ for $q=1,2,3,5$ with data measured by \cite{Hultmark2013} in the Princeton Superpipe (see also \cite{vallikivi2015}).
+Taking data for $Re_\tau=20,300$ as an example, the logarithmic fit is obtained in the range $0.02<y^\ast<0.3$, which corresponds to $400<y^+<0.3Re_\tau$.
+For that range, we obtain $(A_q, B_q)$ as $(1.25, 1.71)$, $(1.98, 2.78)$, $(2.6, 4.20)$ and $(3.7, 7.22)$ for $q=1,2,3,5$, respectively.
+Again, they appear somewhat like tangents to the data profiles.
+In comparison, the bounded form agrees closely with data in the whole range $y^\ast>0.02$, with the best fits of $(\alpha_q, \beta_q)$ given by $(10.2, 9.8)$, $(16, 15)$, $(21, 19)$, $(31, 26.8)$ for increasing $q$.
+Note that the same constants produce good data collapse for all $Re_\tau$ profiles.
+This collapse is the basis for our outer expansion mentioned in the section on ``Brief theoretical considerations".
+It is clear in Fig.~2 that the form based on bounded dissipation extends almost to the center of the pipe, much farther than the logarithmic form that does not extend beyond $y^\ast=0.3$.
+Also, towards the wall, the bounded form characterizes larger segments of the flow.